GuruBhandarkavathe/Music-Database-System/README.md

-## This is database project created for music web-app using Python-CGI, MYSQL, HTML, CSS
+## This is a database project done to simulate music databasae by developing music web-app
+## The technology stack used using Python-CGI, MYSQL, HTML, CSS and MySQL database

 # Music-Database-System